guy-stapleton/learning-php-mysql-js/learnings.md

 - When using the Here Docs selector <<<_END the closing syntax must start at the begining of a new line.
 No exceptions.
 - Watch your logical operators: there's two different versions
 - Writing for loops, i kept missriting the iterator variable i != $i
+- I ran into problems with `` strings need to brush up on when and how you can use them -I wasn't able to get constructors working for objects -I tried calleing an object method how you wouldin Javascript, insread it uses the ->
+- Getting up to speed with $ inside classes, when to use them, how to reference them
 ## Glossary
 -Casting: you can cast to an object, cast to an array
 -Associativty: how are these values are processed
+- Class - a model
+- Instance: an individiaul occurence of the class
+- Encapuslation: An object properties can only be modified by its methods
+- Inheritance: Creating subclasses which inherit properties and methods of parent

 ## Ideas to be able to explain
 - loosely typed: PHP is loosely typed.